kesavkummari/cb_learnbydoing/course.md

-Thank you so much for reaching out to us for skilling on AWS DevOps.
+Thank you so much for reaching out to us for skilling on AWS AiOps.

-Here are the details of our AWS DevOps Programs:
+Here are the details of our AWS AiOps Programs:

-1. AWS DevOps Regular
+1. AWS AiOps Regular
 - Fee: 46,000/-
 - Duration: 2 Months
 - OS Module